 We all know that Hawaii is a great place for a romantic vacation but it is also a great place for a vacation for the entire family.
-So, if you are a parent who is planning a trip to Hawaii, or even just thinking about it, this feature is not just for you, but also for your children.
+So, if you are a parent who is planning a trip to Hawaii, discover some of our favorite things to do on each island.

 Big Island of Hawaii